 How many adults do you know that don’t own at least one article of diamond jewelry?
 I’m guessing the answer is very few.

 There are literally billions of people on planet earth who own at least one diamond, and there are probably millions who own multiple pieces of diamond jewelry.

-And in case you haven’t noticed, you can walk into any store in the world that sells fine jewelry and walk out a just few minutes later with a brand new diamond on your person if you’re willing and able to pay for it.
+And in case you haven’t noticed, you can walk into any store in the world that sells fine jewelry and walk out a few minutes later with a brand new diamond on your finger or dangling from your neck or ear if you’re willing and able to pay for it.

 Bottom line: The next time you see a commercial advertising these “rare” diamond gemstones you’ll know that “rarity” is nothing but a marketing gimmick.

 And finally, here’s another little tidbit for you: Diamond’s don’t just exist on our own planet.
 In fact, it literally rains diamonds on the gas giant planets of Saturn and Jupiter!

 Want to learn more about the incredibly interesting history of the diamond market?
 Watch this short video called “The Truth About Diamonds”:

 Note: As always, you can watch the video at full screen by clicking the “square” icon in the lower right-hand corner of the video.